 Flexible ureteroscopy (fURS) has dramatically changed and improved the minimally invasive management of complex nephrolithiasis.
 This technology was further supported by the introduction of the ureteral access sheath (UAS), which improved the cost-effectiveness of the procedure.
-The UAS improves operative vision, enables repeated passage of the ureteroscope while minimizing damage to the ureter, improves the irrigation fluid, facilitates extraction of small stone fragments, and decreases intrarenal pressure.
-1-4
+The UAS improves operative vision, enables repeated passage of the ureteroscope while minimizing damage to the ureter, improves the irrigation fluid, facilitates extraction of small stone fragments, and decreases intrarenal pressure.1-4

-However, this technique remains challenging for some urologists,5 and its usefulness during ureteroscopic stone removal is still debatable.
-The results from a meta-analysis did not support the use of a UAS during fURS due to increased postoperative complications with comparable stone-free rates (SFRs), operative times, and intraoperative adverse events.6 Furthermore, placement of the UAS carries an increased risk of ureteral wall ischemia and injury with consequent ureteral strictures.
-Nevertheless, preoperative ureteral stenting seems to increase the success rate of UAS placement during retrograde intrarenal surgery (RIRS), with a tendency to use a larger sheath.7
+However, UAS remains challenging for some urologists, and its usefulness during ureteroscopic stone removal is still debatable.
+The results from a meta-analysis did not support the use of a UAS during fURS due to increased postoperative complications despite comparable stone-free rates (SFRs), operative times, and intraoperative adverse events.
+Furthermore, placement of the UAS carries an increased risk of ureteral wall ischemia and injury with consequent ureteral strictures.
+Nevertheless, preoperative ureteral stenting seems to increase the success rate of UAS placement during retrograde intrarenal surgery (RIRS), with a tendency to use a larger sheath.

-Some authors have reported improved SFR with UAS placement before fURS8, while others support its systematic use^{3,9} with an 8.6-22% failure rate of insertion.^{10,11} Effective insertion of UAS is significantly associated with preoperative ureteral stenting and a history of previous ipsilateral URS.^{10,11} However, no factors have been identified to predict UAS insertion in virgin ureters.12
+Some authors have reported improved SFR with UAS placement before fURS, while others support its systematic use, with an 8.6-22% failure rate of insertion.
+Effective insertion of UAS is significantly associated with preoperative ureteral stenting and a history of previous ipsilateral URS; however, no factors have been identified to predict UAS insertion in virgin ureters.

-We believe that other perioperative variables may influence effective UAS insertion, including the surgeon's experience and preoperative medication with α -adrenergic blockers, which would relax and relatively dilate the intramural distal ureter.
+We believe that other perioperative variables may influence effective UAS insertion, including the surgeon's experience and preoperative medication with $\alpha$ -adrenergic blockers, which would relax and relatively dilate the intramural distal ureter.
 In addition, some experts have reported the impact of the ureteral orifice (UO) shape over a stiff guidewire on the success of UAS introduction, which has not been investigated.
 If the UO stays round and narrow around the stiff wire, there is no need to try UAS placement, but if the UO opens like a tent, this is a good indicator for UAS placement.
-Furthermore, determining whether UAS insertion will be successful, in case the surgeon would like to use, might also have financial implications.
+Furthermore, determining whether UAS insertion will be successful might also have financial implications.

-The aim of this study was to assess the predictors for effective UAS insertion and to assess its impact on the outcome of the procedure, which may improve patient counseling and guide surgeons in deciding whether to proceed, apply pre-stenting, or abort the procedure.
+The aim of this study was to assess the predictors for effective UAS insertion and to assess their impact on the outcome of the procedure, which may improve patient counselling and guide surgeons in deciding whether to proceed, apply pre-stenting, or abort the procedure.